Intel Core: Core 2

-The successor to Core is the mobile version of the Core 2 line of processors based on the Core microarchitecture, released on July 27, 2006.
+The successor to Core is the mobile version of the Core 2 line of processors based on the Core microarchitecture, released on July 27, 2006 and produced through July 30, 2011.
 The release of the mobile version of Intel Core 2 marks the reunification of Intel's desktop and mobile product lines as Core 2 processors were released for desktops and notebooks, unlike the first Intel Core CPUs that were targeted only for notebooks (although they were used in some small form factor and all-in-one desktops, like the iMac and the Mac Mini).

-Unlike the original Core, Intel Core '2's are 64-bit processors, supporting Intel Extended Memory 64 Technology (EM64T).
+Unlike the original Core, Intel Core '2's are 64-bit processors, supporting Intel Extended Memory 64 Technology (EM64T), Intel's name at the time for AMD's 64-bit extensions of the x86 architecture.
 Another difference between the original Core Duo and the new Core 2 Duo is an increase in the amount of level 2 cache.
 The new Core 2 Duo has tripled the amount of on-board cache to 6 MB.
 Core 2 also introduced a quad-core performance variant to the single- and dual-core chips, branded Core 2 Quad, as well as an enthusiast variant, Core 2 Extreme.
 All three chips are manufactured at a 65 nm lithography, and in 2008, a 45 nm lithography and support front side bus speeds ranging from 533 MT/s to 1.6 GT/s.
 In addition, the 45 nm die shrink of the Core microarchitecture adds SSE4.1 support to all Core 2 microprocessors manufactured at a 45 nm lithography, therefore increasing the calculation rate of the processors.